Table of Contents

 As you evaluate critical illness insurance, consider reviewing your existing health coverage.
 Medical expenses that are related to your illnesses may already be covered at least in part.
 But you may also have additional out-of-pocket costs (for copays and medications, among other things), expenses related to necessary home modifications or caregivers, and more.

-Critical illness insurance is not comprehensive health insurance coverage (often referred to as "major medical coverage") and does not replace it, but it can provide funds to help pay for health care.
+Critical illness insurance is not comprehensive health insurance coverage (often referred to as "major medical coverage") and does not replace it, but it can help provide funds to help pay for health care.

 When Might Disability Income Insurance Make Sense?